StakeSquid/ethereum-rpc-docker/docs/howto-arbitrum-archive.md

   traefik_letsencrypt:
 ```

-Also create this helper script tow download download a snapshot on first start. save it into a file named arbitrum-class-entrypoint.sh
+Also create this helper script tow download download a snapshot on first start. save it into a file named arbitrum-classic-entrypoint.sh

 ```
 #!/bin/bash